ajbennet/Windows.UI.Composition-Samples/README.md

 For your convenience all the individual repositories are linked as submodules to this repository.
 Below are 2 ways to get all the repositories:

 * Use the github extension in Visual studio and it will pull down all the repositories listed in this site.
-* git clone --recurse-submodules git://github.com/ajbennet/WindowsCompositionSamples-Win32
+* git clone **--recurse-submodules** git://github.com/ajbennet/Windows.UI.Composition-Samples

 # Announcements